BRITian/CasMiner/README.md

 # Line 61: Training logs directory
 mulu_logs = "LOGs/"  # Default recommended, change for custom location
 ```
+### Running script
+For example, here set `percentage = "80"`, `tar_rep_id = "5"` for the sequence internal rearrange 80% of the 5th fold data for model training, that will be modified script for the following commands for model construction:

+	python keras_unicas.py 80 5

 Predict the sequence